falcosecurity/plugins/plugins/cloudtrail/README.md

 * `s3DownloadConcurrency`: value is numeric.
 Controls the number of background goroutines used to download S3 files.
 (Default: 1)
 * `S3Interval`: value is string.
 Download log files matching the specified time interval.
 Note that this matches log file *names*, not event timestamps.
 CloudTrail logs usually cover [the previous 5 minutes of activity](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/get-and-view-cloudtrail-log-files.html).
 See *Time Intervals* below for possible formats.
 * `useS3SNS`: value is boolean.
 If true, then the plugin will expect SNS messages to originate from S3 instead of directly from Cloudtrail (Default: false)
+* `S3AccountList`: value is string.
+Download log files matching the specified account IDs (in a comma separated list) in an organization trail.
+See *Read From S3 Bucket Directly* below for more details.

 The init string can be the empty string, which is treated identically to `{}`.